 In This Lecture

-In this video, we will go through a quiz on what about our page objects is WET.
+In the previous video, we learned how to add a basepage class to our page objects of the page objects in test automation course.
+In this video, we will go through a quiz on what about our page objects is WET for the course.

 So let’s focus on following the but don’t repeat yourself principle and to make our page objects less wet.

 Over here I mean the visual studio solution and first thing I want to show you guys is that I’ve created an entirely new project called Page object expanded because we’re going to be messing with our page object.
 And I didn’t want to break what we had before.

 So I created an entirely new project copied everything over created a new test called Page objects kind of proceeding as we were moving along just so you can see the progression.
 And now we can pick up from here everything else is exactly the same.
 The tests and all the pages and so on and so forth.